carlosequiz/ContactBundle/README.md

 Beta !!!

-Bundle for Symfony 2.3 with a typical contact form for your website
+Bundle for Symfony 2.3 with a typical contact form for your website.

+Translate to English and Spanish.

 ## Installation
 ```php